Systematics of Higher-spin Light-front Interactions: Framework for higher orders in the interaction

 where $\Gamma=\gamma_1\gamma_2\gamma_3$.
 It can be proved by direct calculation using momentum conservation and cyclic symmetry in the labels.

 If the re-summation formula is applied to $Y^{rstu}\bar{p}_u$, that is with $c_u=Y^{rstu}$ we get

 The first term on the right is zero by \eqref{eq:RequirementCubicJPlus} and the factor in front of $\bar{\mathbb{P}}$ amounts to a redefinition $Y^{rst}=1/(3\Gamma)\sum_{u=1}^3 Y^{rstu}\gamma_u\widetilde{\gamma}_u$.
 This is the way the form of the cubic $\Delta_3$ of equation \eqref{eq:CubicVertex} emerges.
-We don't yet know how this generalizes to higher orders, if it does at all.
-Therefore we will work with the form of equation \eqref{eq:AnsatzDeltaNuFull} for higher than cubic vertices.
+The resummation formula \eqref{eq:ResummationFormulaCubic} can be generalized to arbitrary vertex order \cite{AKHB2016a}.
+For vertex order $\nu$ there are $\nu-2$ independent $\mathbb{P}_{ij}$ and an ansatz has to be chosen in terms of such $\mathbb{P}_{ij}$ for each particular vertex order.
+For the quartic vertex, see \cite{AKHB2016c}.
+Here we will work with the form of equation \eqref{eq:AnsatzDeltaNuFull} which is general for all vertices.

 In analogy to \eqref{eq:RequirementCubicJPlus} we get when applying $j^+$ and $\bar{j}^+$ to $\vert V_{1\ldots\nu}\rangle$

 meaning that replacing any one transverse momentum $p$ or $\bar{p}$ with $\gamma$ and summing over labels yield zero (irrespective of all the other labels).